iarcones/bamazon/README.md

 This means updating the SQL database to reflect the remaining quantity.
 Once the update goes through, show the customer the total cost of their purchase.

+# Challenge #2: Manager View (Next Level)

+Create a new Node application called bamazonManager.js.
+Running this application will:

+- List a set of menu options:
+- View Products for Sale
+- View Low Inventory
+- Add to Inventory
+- Add New Product
+- If a manager selects View Products for Sale, the app should list every available item: the item IDs, names, prices, and quantities.
+- If a manager selects View Low Inventory, then it should list all items with an inventory count lower than five.
+- If a manager selects Add to Inventory, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+- If a manager selects Add New Product, it should allow the manager to add a completely new product to the store.